 |Running time:||Approx. 91 min.|

 How could this happen?
-Until recently Carla (Harriet Herbig-Matten) was Daddy's darling, a little angel with horse posters on the wall.
-And now the 14-year-old girl has suddenly mutated into a rebellious, stubborn puberty.
-Father Hannes (Jan Josef Liefers) takes a professional break to help his daughter through this difficult phase.
-After all, it is precisely at this stage of life that there are countless dangers from which he must protect them: boys controlled by hormones, alcohol, drugs and so on and so forth.
-But what is well meant quickly turns into a catastrophe, because Hannes is completely overwhelmed by the situation and doesn't leave out any fatigues.
-And what Clara doesn't need at all now is an embarrassing Papa…
+Not long ago, Carla (Harriet Herbig-Matten) was Daddy's favorite, a little angel with horse posters on the wall.
+And now the soon-to-be 14-year-old girl has suddenly mutated into a rebellious, petulant pubescent.
+Father Hannes (Jan Josef Liefers) takes time off work to help his daughter through this difficult phase.
+After all, at this particular stage of life there are countless dangers he has to protect her from: hormone-driven boys, alcohol, drugs and and and.
+But what is well-intentioned quickly turns into a disaster, as Hannes is completely overwhelmed by the situation and doesn't miss a beat.
+And what Clara really doesn't need now is an embarrassing dad.

-However, unfortunately the script doesn't just rely on such moments, but also adds a lot of completely exaggerated slapstick.
-This is in places still quite amusing, but often also simply too chaotic and flat.
-That's a pity, because a lot of good potential is given away here.
-Fortunately, there are enough well done scenes, so that the overall impression at the end is quite balanced.
-And since the moments that work well speak directly from the hearts of many viewers - whether they are struggling with a puberty themselves or are in the middle of puberty - there are enough good laughs to give this comedy a satisfied "worth seeing" rating.
+But unfortunately the script does not rely exclusively on such moments, but packs a lot of completely exaggerated slapstick with it.
+This is still quite amusing in places, but often it's just too chaotic and flat.
+That's a pity, because a lot of good potential is wasted here.
+Luckily, there are enough well-done scenes, so that the overall impression is quite balanced in the end.
+And since the moments that work well will speak directly from the heart of many viewers - whether they're struggling with a pubescent themselves or are in the midst of puberty - there are enough good laughs to give this comedy a satisfyingly watchable rating.